SorawitChok/Neural-Network-from-scratch-in-Cpp/README.md

 y = a_o = \sigma(h_o) \\
 \end{aligned}
 ```
-Note that $\sigma$ in this context refers to an activation function, it can be any activation function, but let's assume it to be a sigmoid function for now so that we can further use this later on in the backward propagation section.
+Note that $\sigma$ in this context refers to any activation function.

 ### Backward Propagation